 What is BOTOX®?

 BOTOX® has become the “Kleenex” of neurotoxin products.
 Manufactured by Allergan company, it is the wrinkle-reducing brand name product which everyone recognizes.
-There are other brands of neurotoxins using botulinum toxin as the active ingredient as well such as Dysport® (from company Galderma), Xeomin® and others.
-In fact, there are many different types of botulinum toxin products (toxin A and B) which have many interesting uses.
-These products have been FDA-approved for use since 1989 for treating excessive sweating, treatment for stiffness or spasms, treatment for migraines, treatment for overactive bladder, and more.
+There are other brands of neurotoxins, as well, using botulinum toxin as the active ingredient such as Dysport® (from company Galderma), Jeuveau® and others.
+BOTOX has been FDA-approved for use since 1989 for treating excessive sweating, treatment for stiffness or spasms, treatment for migraines, treatment for overactive bladder, and more.
 Of course, one most common treatment of BOTOX® is for cosmetic purposes to reduce the appearance of wrinkles on the face.